suitzero/edufantasyconsole/README.md

+# Abstract

+ This project was being done for the educational technology course from my master degree.
+In short, it's a bullshit project that mimicking the pico8 in webbrowser.
+I need to find a job, so that I'm updating it to see if any company takes a bait.

 # **1 INTRODUCTION**

  The Educational Fantasy Console(EFC) intelligent tutoring system(ITS) is targeting programming, math, and physics education all at once by introducing game programming to a learner.